austinsonger/documentation/source/main/elk7-3.rst

   You must have access to your Wazuh's manager shell console where Filebeat is installed and to Kibana's console

 .. note::
-  Please, check URLS and paths to ensure you use the right commands and that you adapt command lines as needed.
+  Please, check URLs and paths to ensure you use the right commands and that you adapt command lines as needed.